-Fourier transforms (discrete) have good energy concentration characteristics, but become unwieldy when dealing with large images requiring large numbers of coefficients.
+Fourier transforms (discrete) have good energy concentration characteristics, but becomes inefficient when dealing with large images requiring large numbers of coefficients.
 Block transforms, which work on a small portion of the image at a time, are therefore preferred.
 The discrete Fourier transform may be applied to a block of pixels.
 Other transforms, which fall in this category, are Walsh-Hadamard, and the DCT.
 The lapped orthogonal transforms are a special case in which the coefficients' influence is confined to a few adjacent blocks, with a tapering-off influence toward the edges.\\

 Because of ease of hardware computation and generally very good energy concentration for a wide range of natural images, the DCT has become the transform of choice for many image-coding schemes, including MPEG.
 The DCT, unlike the Fourier transform, is spatially variant.
 A portion of a sine wave coded with a Fourier transform has all the energy concentrated at the same frequency coefficients regardless of the phase of the sinusoid (although the energy will be apportioned differently between the sine and cosine components).
 The DCT, on the other hand, is sensitive to phase, so that an object moving across the screen will have different frequency content from frame to frame.
 This also means that the visibility of coding artifacts due to coefficient quantization will vary somewhat depending on the position of an object (edge) in the image.
 Also, because the DCT is a strictly bounded block transform, lossy coding will produce block-edge mismatch, which will be visible at some level of quantization even if there is only low frequency content in that area.\\

-An image is usually composed of many small pixels and a matrix whose elements are the values of these pixels can model this image.
-By conducting some wavelet transformation on the matrix, we can extract the important features from the image in the frequency domain [16].
+An image is usually composed of many small pixels and a matrix whose elements are the values of these pixels.
+By conducting some wavelet transformation over the aforementioned matrix, we can extract the important features from the image in the frequency domain [16].
 Then, storing only these important features of the image can significantly reduce the image size.
-The image-based compression techniques adopt the similar idea.
-They organize a WSN into a hierarchical architecture and consider the sensing data sent from all sensor nodes as an image containing multiple pixels.
-Then, a wavelet transformation is performed to extract the spatial and temporal summarization from these sensing data.
-Explicitly, when sensing data possess a higher degree of spatial or temporal correlation, the image-based compression techniques can further reduce the amount of sensing data.\\

 Generally, it is difﬁcult to implement a full version of those popular transform-based compression algorithms in WSNs.
-The main reason is that they often require one of the sensor nodes to have knowledge of all measurements in a network to calculate the transform coefﬁcients.
-This requirement could potentially increases the volume of inter-node communication, which affects communication costs and results in higher power usage.
-Due to this reason, there are several works in the literature that aim to approximate or modify those classic transform-based algorithms in order to be suitably applicable to WSNs. \\
+The main reason is that they often require one of the sensor nodes to have knowledge of all measurements in a network in order to calculate the transform coefﬁcients.
+This requirement could potentially increase the volume of inter-node communication which affects communication costs and results in higher power usage.
+Due to this reason, there are several works in the literature[][][] that aim to approximate or modify those classic transform-based algorithms in order to be applicable to WSNs. \\